- Home Page

 - Agency Login

-As part of its work to help the residents of Chester County enhance their lives, United Way of Chester County undertakes a number of strategic initiatives and community partnerships that pull together strategic resources to bring about improvements in the community.
+As part of its work to help the residents of Chester County enhance their lives, United Way of Chester County mobilizes resources to bring about improvements in the community.
 Meaningful, sustainable changes require a comprehensive approach including clearly identifying pressing community issues, establishing priorities, creating partnerships, developing change strategies, and activating needed resources.

 UWCC ignited and leads this public-private partnership to build financial self-sufficiency.
 More than 20 partners from government, non-profit, financial institutions and businesses are dedicated to maintaining a cohesive and comprehensive network of services to support and grow financially stable individuals and families in Chester County.

-UWCC engages Good Works and Good Neighbors to winterize and repair homes for families living in deteriorating housing conditions.
-This program provides long term capital improvements as a means to reduce home fuel costs and most importantly keeps families in their homes.
-Nearly 300 families have benefitted to date.
+United Way has engaged Good Works and Good Neighbors to winterize and repair homes for nearly 300 families living in deteriorating housing conditions.
+In 2012-2013, just over $66,000 was invested providing long term capital improvements reducing home fuel costs and keeping 52 families in their homes, including single mothers, elderly residents, the disabled and the unemployed.

 UWCC supports the development of the Brandywine Health Foundation’s consortium ensuring healthy, safe out of school time activities and opportunities for at-risk youth to reach their full potential.
 The coalition focuses its work on increasing parental engagement, providing youth with additional mentoring relationships and leadership opportunities, making the pathway to post secondary education and entry into workforce more accessible and facilitating better program coordination across youth serving services in greater Coatesville.

 UWCC leads a partnership with West Chester University and the Chester County Chamber of Business & Industry to provide a comprehensive training program educating and preparing talented board leadership for stronger nonprofits and a safe, vibrant community of caring.
 Monthly sessions begin in October and end in early May.
-UWCC facilitates the placement of graduates on non profit Boards and other venues.
+Since 2002, LCC has strengthened 244 nonprofit organizations by training nearly 300 business and professional individuals to effectively fill board positions.